haraldfianbakken/AZ.Extensions.DynamicDeployment/README.md

 The returned value can be used and passed as a complete template or as params to a template deployment.

+Disclaimer: Module comes with no warrenty, use at own risk.

 ## Current support
  - Parameters in template file (Evaluating and setting default value)
  - Parameters from parameters file (Evaluating and setting value)